Rain-sodden England told to use less water or face drought

 Water scarcity already affects more than 40 percent of the world’s population and is expected to rise due to global warming, with one in four people projected to face chronic or recurring shortages by 2050, according to the United Nations.

-The agency said about 3 billion litres of water in England were wasted every day through leakages - the equivalent to that used by over 20 million people.
+The agency said about 3 billion liters of water in England were wasted every day through leakages - the equivalent to that used by over 20 million people.

-An average person in England uses 140 litres of water every day, according to what the agency described as the first major report on water resources in England.
+An average person in England uses 140 liters of water every day, according to what the agency described as the first major report on water resources in England.

 “We need to change our attitudes to water use.
 It is the most fundamental thing needed to ensure a healthy environment but we are taking too much of it,” said Boyd in a statement.